 You can mitigate your interaction with bugs while camping by booking a campsite as far away as possible from water, dense woods, or tall grass.

-A Thermacell Mosquito Repellent Lantern is a popular option for getting rid of mosquitos at your campsite.
-This device creates a 15-by-15-foot mosquito-free zone by dispersing repellent into the air through a heat activated mat.
+A Thermacell Mosquito Repellent Lantern or Rechargeable Repeller are popular options for getting rid of mosquitos at your campsite.
+These devices create a 15-by-15-foot mosquito-free zone by dispersing repellent into the air through a heat-activated mat.

 Don’t let pesky bugs keep you from enjoying nature.
 Use this advice and product recommendations to help keep bugs from driving you back into your RV.